 Creating a data strategy is hard.
 The way to succeed and win is to take it one step at a time.

 The nice thing about manufacturing and distribution is your ERP contains all the data you need to take those baby steps in the right direction.

 It’s not enough, though, to just have the data.
-The insights and information that stem from this needs to be usable by everyone.
+The insights and information that stem from this need to be usable by everyone.
 Usability is the issue.

-Randy and Tom mention, and I wholeheartedly agree, that where most miss is the human side of data.
+Randy and Tom mention, and I wholeheartedly agree, that where most missing is the human side of data.